 Studios through other websites can range from $300-$1,000 per hour, plus hidden fees.
 Peerspace lets you immediately know how much a venue costs and is upfront about any fees.
 In addition, Peerspace studios can start at less than $100 an hour and go up to several hundred dollars an hour.
 It all depends on what you need and what the studio offers.

 You’ve probably noticed by now that Peerspace hosts provide a lot of gear, equipment, and props to those who rent their spaces.
 This is because, like you, they are artists who understand the needs of their fellow artists and strive to create beautiful, practical spaces.
 Reach out to them through their listing if you have any questions prior to booking!
-And of course, you always have the assistance of the Concierge service if you need help renting anything extra.

 Now that you have a good idea of how much studios cost to rent and what types of studios are available, it’s time to get creating!
 Book your dream space using our platform, and then get down to work.
 We’re pretty sure you’ll be delighted with the studio you choose and hope you’ll come to rely on Peerspace for all your venue needs, no matter where you roam.